-2.2 Data
+2.1.
+Data

-The Residential Tenancies Board (RTB) was established in 2004 on foot of the Residential Tenancies Act (RTA).
+The Residential Tenancy Board (RTB) was established in 2004 on foot of the Residential Tenancies Act (RTA).
 The RTB is an agency of Government with statutory powers.
-The central role of the RTB is to support the rental housing market and to resolve disputes between landlords and tenants cheaply and speedily without having to resort to the Courts.
+The central role of the RTB is to support the rental housing market and to resolve cheaply and speedily disputes between landlords and tenants without having to resort to the Courts.

 Every quarter, the RTB publishes a rent report for the private accommodation sector in Ireland.
 Compiled by the Economic and Social Research Institute (ESRI), and based on the RTB's own register of tenancies, the Rent Index reveals the actual rents being paid for rented properties.
-As of Quarter 4, 2016, the RTB's register contains details of over 325,372 tenancies.
+As of quarter 4 2016, the RTB's register contains details of over 325,372 tenancies.
 Every year, the RTB registers approximately 100,000 new tenancies, with annual peaks in activity in September/October.

-The database, which is the only one of tenancies in the country, is populated with information on actual/agreed rent, location, six categories of dwelling types, accommodation size and number of occupants and tenancy length.
-The Rent Index is backdated to Q3 2007.
-Under the Act, landlords can register a tenancy up to one month after the tenancy commencement date.
-To reflect this and to provide the most accurate report possible, the data underpinning the Rent Index are extracted five weeks after the end of each quarter.
+The database is the largest in the country and is populated with information on actual/agreed rent, location, six categories of dwelling types, accommodation size and number of occupants and tenancy length.
+The Rent Index is backdated to quarter 3, 2007.
+Under the Act, landlords can register a tenancy up to 1 month after the tenancy commencement date.
+To reflect this and to provide the most accurate report possible, the data underpinning the Rent Index is extracted five weeks after the end of each quarter.